JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/k/Incentive_Effects_k.md

 $$y_i(\sigma_i)=(1-m_i)\left(\frac{\bar{R}z_0-c_i}{\sigma_i}\right),$$

 so returns decline with additional stake because gross rewards are capped at $\bar{R}z_0$.
 Therefore, a *slightly* oversaturated pool can still dominate a much smaller unsaturated one if fixed-cost dilution and reputation/variance effects remain favorable.
+The next plot shows this case:

 ![A slightly oversaturated pool can remain preferred](oversaturated_pool_utility.png)